Benjination/Project-99-Maps/ZONE_DEVELOPMENT.md

 ## Troubleshooting

 ### Markers appear in wrong locations
-- Check coordinate conversion formulas
+- Check that you're using the builder mode to place pins correctly
-- Verify draw.io circle coordinates are correct
+- Verify coordinates are in viewport space (0-1200, 0-900)
-- Ensure X-axis reversal is applied (1000 - calculated value)
+- Use browser console to check coordinate conversion logs

 ### Buttons disappear when clicking locations
 - This was fixed in `map-utils.js` to only remove location markers, not buttons